 Studies show that not getting enough sleep can weaken your immunity to viral infections.
-As COVID-19 cases continue to rise in many countries, it’s more important now, than ever before, to reassess your sleep and ensure you’re getting enough, good quality sleep each night.
+As COVID-19 cases continue to rise in many countries, it’s more important now, than ever before, to reassess your sleep and ensure you’re getting enough, good quality sleep each night to improve your immunity.

 Sanjay Verma, chief sleep officer at Hilding Anders, the global sleep, health and wellness group, comments on the role sleep can play in improving immunity to viral infections, and how rising COVID-19 cases and lockdown life could lead to more lucid dreams: